St Elisabeth's Church, Reddish: Rectory

 A rectory, also designed by Alfred Waterhouse, was built for the church in 1874.
 It, and the walls the south and west of the church, are all grade II* listed buildings.

-Use as film and TV set
+In popular culture

 St Elisabeth's was used as a set for the wedding of Ashley Peacock and Maxine Heavey in the TV soap opera Coronation Street.

-The Church also featured as the setting for the BBC children's drama Clay broadcast on CBBC, and later released on a BBC DVD (2008) BBC shop.
-Extensive modifications to the vestry and interior of the Church were required to change it into a Catholic church in 1960s Tyneside.
+The church also featured as the setting for the BBC children's drama Clay broadcast on CBBC.
+Extensive modifications to the vestry and interior of the church were required to change it into a Catholic church in 1960s Tyneside.
 It was based on the novel Clay by David Almond and starred Imelda Staunton.
-IMDB entry for Clay.